aviumtechnologies/pixhawk-sil-connector/README.md

-# Pixhawk SIL connector for Simulink
+# Pixhawk SIL Connector for Simulink

 Simulink C++ S-function for software-in-the-loop simulation with Pixhawk.